CMDR Denys Rayner 1943

 Denys Rayner had a rather distinguished career a Naval officer in the RNVR, fighting throughout the Battle of the Atlantic in WW2.
 But he is likely to be more for his achievements as a yacht designer.
 His life and service are well worth reading about and I found especially poignant the care he and his took of less fortunate souls after the war.
 Read the wiki.

-his imagination fired by C. C. Lyman's 'The Log of the Blue Dragon'.
+His father was a racing yachtsman but at an early age Deny's realized that he was more interested in cruising, his imagination fired by C. C. Lyman's 'The Log of the Blue Dragon'.
 After a succession of small boats and cruises therein, Rayner in 1937 was able to design his own boat, Robinetta, and cruise the Western Highlands as had Lyman.

 After the war Denys was able to return to his experiments with yacht design and adding manufacture.
 Like others in postwar Britain, he turned his attention to plywood and the design and building of small, trailerable craft with accommodations for a small family.
 Along with other designers, notably Robert Tucker, he helped enable a boom in small boat sailing which democratized the once elite sport by making it more accessible to the growing middle class.
 He also experiment with twin or bilge keels, allowing very shoal draft boats, a system discovered by Arthur Balfour.